 6.16.
 Access to any internet banking accounts will be directly to the access page (which may be saved under “favourites”), and not through a search engine or e-mail link.
-Remembered or saved passwords facilities must not be used on any computer used for council banking work.
+Remembered or saved passwords facilities must not be used on any computer used for council banking work, unless a secure password manager has been approved by resolution of the council.
 Breach of this Regulation will be treated as a very serious matter under these regulations.

 6.17.
-Changes to account details for suppliers, which are used for internet banking may only be changed on written hard copy notification by the supplier and supported by hard copy authority for change signed by two Councillors.
-A programme of regular checks of standing data with suppliers will be follow.
+Changes to account details for suppliers, which are used for internet banking will be supported by a hard copy or pdf certified signed authority for change signed by two Councillors.
+Banking arrangements will require that two councillors authorise online bank details for new payments or payee changes.
+A programme of regular checks of standing data with suppliers will be followed.

 6.18.
 Any Debit Card issued for use will be specifically restricted to the Clerk and RFO and will also be restricted to a single transaction maximum value of £500 unless authorised by council or finance committee in writing before any order is placed.

 6.19.
 A pre-paid debit card may be issued to employees with varying limits.
 These limits will be set by the council.
 Transactions and purchases made will be reported to the council and authority for topping-up shall be at the discretion of the council.